Table of Contents

 Activities To Avoid or Change:

-This is one of the most active trigger points among clients because there are so many ways to activate the pattern and the trapezius is hard to avoid moving during the normal day.
-If the stiff neck or headache is persistent see your bodyworker for lasting relief.
+This headache at the temple is one of the most common trigger points.
+There are many ways to activate the headache at the temple with a stiff neck.
+However, it is more problematic because the trapezius is hard to avoid moving during a typical day.
+See your bodyworker for relief if the stiff neck or headache is persistent.

-This problem can be hard to resolve when a yank on the shoulder has created a problem in the joints on either end of the clavicle.
-A binding or mild separation in the acromioclavicular joint can perpetuate this trigger point activity.
+A yank on the shoulder creates joint problems, which make this harder to resolve.
+In addition, a binding or mild separation in the acromioclavicular joint can perpetuate this trigger point activity.

-Here’s a post that talks about both approaches to the ergonomics of working at a home or office desk.
+Here’s a post discussing both approaches to working at a home or office desk ergonomics.

 If you have a mild shoulder joint problem, the second part of this post that talks about supporting the shoulder will work better.

-When the focus of pain is mostly at the temple with tension in your neck.
-It is unlikely that you would think of massaging just above the collar-bone to get rid of the headache.
+When the focus of pain is mainly at the temple with tension in your neck, it is unlikely that you would think of massaging just above the collar bone to get rid of the headache.
 A little ice or heat on the fleshy part of the shoulder just above the collarbone helps to release this trigger point but seldom gives lasting relief to the stiff neck.

 A little topical pain relief patch works well for lasting relief.
-These patches from Salonpas are a great value, effective, and clients seem to like the sensation in this spot.
-These patches don’t generate much smell and they offer lasting relief through the day when it gets aggravated from movement.
+These patches from Salonpas are a great value and effective.
+Further, patients seem to like the sensation in this spot.
+These particular patches don’t generate much smell and offer lasting relief through the day when it gets aggravated by movement.
 Place the patch so that it starts right where her middle finger touches and lay it along that crest of the trapezius that extends up toward the neck.
-These are available in most grocery and drug stores or you can get them on Amazon.
+These are available in most grocery and drug stores, or you can get them on Amazon.

-If the neck is stiff when moved in almost any direction, there is more than one muscle involved.
+If the neck is stiff when moved in almost any direction, more than one muscle is involved.
 Try this stretching exercise.
-You can do it several times a day and may get nice relief, especially if there are some gentle clicks as you are stretching.
+You can do it several times a day and may get satisfying relief, especially if there are some gentle clicks as you stretch.